FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

   <figcaption>Photo: WebGL color banding, on a 8-bit panel, contrast and brightness boosted</figcaption>
 </figure>

 Many Laptop screens are in-fact 6-bit panels performing dithering to fake an 8-bit output.
 This includes even high-priced workstations replacements, like the [HP Zbook Fury 15 G7](https://support.hp.com/us-en/document/c06909298#AbT5) and its [6-bit LCD panel](https://www.panelook.com/N156HCA-GA3__15.6__overview_33518.html), that I sit in front of right now.
 What you can see are *some* banding steps being a clean uniform color and *some* of them being dithered via the panel's integrated look-up table to achieve a perceived 8-bit output via [ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering).
-Though note, how the dithering does **not** result in the banding steps being broken up, it just dithers the color itself.
-Capturing this via a photo is a bit difficult, since there is also the pattern of the individual pixels messing with the capture and introducing [moiré ](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern) and interference patterns.
+Though note, how the dithering does **not** result in the banding steps being broken up, it just dithers the color step itself.
+Capturing this via a photo is a bit difficult, since there is also the pattern of individual pixels messing with the capture and introducing [moiré ](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern) and interference patterns.
 The dither pattern is distinctly visible when looking closely with the naked eye though.

 <figure>
 	<img src="Dithering.jpg" alt="Photo: Above WebGL color banding sample, on a 6-bit panel, contrast and brightness boosted" />